 GROUP BENEFITS and PENSION FORMS FOR YOUR EMPLOYEES

-Employees with a one-year contract and working 20 hours/week must be enrolled in the Benefits.
+Employees with a one-year contract and working 20 hours per week (or 0.5 FTE FOR CISVA) must be enrolled in the Benefits.

 It is not the employee’s choice whether they want to join.